pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 In the ExecuTorch AoT pipeline, one of the options is to select a backend.
 ExecuTorch offers a variety of different backends.
 Selecting backend is optional, it is typically done to target a particular mode of acceleration or hardware for a given model compute requirements.
 Without any backends, ExecuTorch runtime will fallback to using, available by default, a highly portable set of operators.

+It's expected that on platforms with dedicated acceleration like the Ethos-U55, that the non-delegated flow is used for two primary cases:
+1. When the network is designed to be very small and best suited to run on the Cortex-M alone
+1. When the network has a mix of operations that can target the NPU and those that can't, e.g. the Ethos-U55 supports integer operations and so floating point softmax will fall back to execute on the CPU

 In this flow, without any backend delegates, to illustrate the portability of the ExecuTorch runtime, as well as of the operator library we will skip specifying the backend during the `.pte` generation.

 Following script will serve as a helper utility to help us generate the `.pte` file.
 This is available in the `executorch/examples/arm` directory.